mj3cheun/peekatTurnJS/README.md

 # peekatTurnJS
-Pageflip and book library forked from blasten's turn.js v4 Manfred's modified this to work with Peekapak's needs, but is cautioning that this could be a rabbit hole.
+This is the main repository for a pageflip and book library forked from blasten's turn.js v4 which has been modified to meet Peekapak's needs.

+The library is currently used for Peekapak's book reader.